-Our ability to enhance the social, economic, political and cultural well-being of others begins with our own development as an organization.
+Our ability to enhance the social, economic, political and cultural wellbeing of others begins with our own development as an organization.
 Our academic planning process, which was designed to improve what we do and how we do it together, has helped us determine what truly matters to our community.
-We are committed to a more equitable society, thus equitable and respectful relationships within the Institute should be our hallmark.
-Therefore, we need to ensure a culture of respect within OISE regardless of roles and responsibilities.
-We aspire to lead and assist others with innovative research-informed pedagogy so we must embrace and retool what we do within our own programming and become a leading learning organization in Canada-an adaptive place that thrives on reflective practice and learning from our ongoing individual and collective experiences.
+Given that we are committed to a more equitable society, equitable and respectful relationships within the Institute should be our hallmark.
+This means that we need to ensure a culture of respect within OISE regardless of roles and responsibilities.

+We aspire to lead and assist others with innovative research-informed pedagogy.
+We must embrace and retool what we do within our own programming and become a leading learning organization in Canada-an adaptive place that thrives on reflective practice and learning from our ongoing individual and collective experiences.

 Successful graduates are an important part of our legacy, so we must commit to a high quality experience for all of our students.
-Given our commitment to advancing research, policy and practice on wellbeing, mental health and education, creating effective wellness strategies within the Institute are vital.
-Given our strong commitment to
+Given our commitment to advancing research, policy and practice on wellbeing, mental health and education, creating effective wellness strategies within the Institute is of vital importance.

-Indigenization, we need to recognize that there are no shortcuts regarding confronting our own colonizing behaviors and structures as we become more intentional about creating an OISE that is a truly a welcoming gathering place and space.
-To honour our commitment to preserving our earth for future generations, we need to start by modelling and teaching our own community how to be environmentally sustainable.
+Given our strong commitment to Indigenization, we need to recognize that we cannot take shortcuts in confronting our own colonizing behaviours and structures.
+We need to become more intentional about creating an OISE that is a truly welcoming gathering place and space.
+To honour our commitment to preserving our earth for future generations, we need to be models and teachers of environmentally sustainable practices for our own community and beyond.

 Building on current relationships, we can seek new partnerships with other departments and units at the University to further our research and teaching priorities.
-We need to ensure that we are financially stable by making the best use of traditional sources of revenue, and generating new resources through advancement efforts, international contract activities and continuing and professional learning offerings.
+We need to ensure that we are financially stable by making the best use of traditional sources of revenue, while generating new resources through advancement efforts, international contract activities and continuing and professional learning offerings.